 We cultivate an environment of collaboration, support, and connection.

-We support the whole person in a learning-centered environment focused on meaningful experiences, self-discover, and leadership.
+We support the whole person in a learning-centered environment focused on meaningful experiences, self-discovery, and leadership.

 Campus Recreation is a department within the Division of Student Affairs at Colorado State University.
 We are dedicated to offering resources, services, and programs that meet the health and wellness needs of our diverse campus population.
 Through a comprehensive list of offerings from Intramural Sports and Sport Clubs to fitness classes and adventurous hiking trips with our Outdoor Program, we have something for every ability and fitness level.